Fudan-iGEM/2024-wiki/src/software.md

 Moreover, our software does not distinguish between basic parts and composite parts when calculating similarity.
 This is because both types of parts can have significant biological relevance, and distinguishing between them may neglect important similarities.

 ## DBTL Cycle

+During the development of PartHub 3.0, we strictly followed the Design-Build-Test-Learn (DBTL) cycle to ensure continuous improvement and alignment with user needs.
+This iterative process allowed us to systematically refine our software, incorporating feedback and making improvements at each stage.

 ### First Round